 CostHigh CostLow Cost

-Battery Pack VoltageCurrently Less than 400V, Some 800V, Wide adoption of 800V.Less than 400V
+Battery Pack VoltageCurrently, Less than 400V, some 800V, and Wide adoption of 800V.Less than 400V

 Onboard Charger in AC & DC Charging.